wp-plugins/wp-ajaxify-comments/readme.txt

 Yes, there are some features I would like to add in future versions:

 * Client-side validation
-* i18n support for admin backend
+* i18n support for admin frontend

 = How to enable the debug mode? =